-As an ambulatory health care facility on campus we encourage students to schedule an appointment to access care quickly and easily with the physician, nurse practitioner or nurses.
+We encourage students to schedule an appointment to access care quickly and easily.
 Walk-ins will be accommodated.
 All of your records are confidential and are separate from your academic record.

 Currently registered Gonzaga students are eligible for services.
 Students must present their Gonzaga University Student Identification card prior to each visit.